 And that's where we come in.
 Whether you're just starting out or you're a long-time artist, this list of the best drawing books will help you improve your knowledge, and provide you with some great reference material, too.
-While this isn't an exhaustive list, this is our pick of the best drawing books we recommend for artists of all skill levels.
+While this isn't an exhaustive list, this is our pick of the best drawing books we recommend for artists, or aspiring artists, of all skill levels.

 For more inspiration and advice in video or online tutorial format, take a look at our roundup of how to draw tutorials.